From OpenDemocracy.Net

 __________

-A former leading official with Britain’s League Against Cruel Sports describes
+A former leading official with Britain’s League Against Cruel Sports describes__________

 how he came to change his mind about banning hunting with dogs.